christiandeange/aaraar/docs/index.md

-`aaraar` is a Gradle plugin that assists in embedding other Gradle dependencies into your published artifact.
+`aaraar` is a Gradle plugin that assists in embedding other dependencies directly into your published artifact.
 The plugin can be applied to any module that is published as an `aar` or a `jar` file, and includes some handy features such as: